VAFA181 Ceramics- Hand-Building

 -

 Safe shop practices are emphasized.
-In addition to class studio time, are expected to work outside of class each week in the studio area under the supervision of a Lab Assistant or at home.
+In addition to class studio time, students are expected to work outside of class each week under the supervision of a lab assistant.
 It is required that all work be glazed fired by the date of the final.
 There is a material supply cost for this course.
+Safe shop practices are emphasized.

 This course meets the General Education requirement for Arts/Humanities.